code-423n4/2023-12-revolutionprotocol/README.md

 The AuctionHouse will fail to create a new auction if the CultureIndex is empty.

+VerbsToken mint can fail if the top voted piece in the CultureIndex has not met quorum.

 # the Revolution protocol ⌐◨-◨

 Revolution is a set of contracts that improve on [Nouns DAO](https://github.com/nounsDAO/nouns-monorepo).
 Nouns is a generative avatar collective that auctions off one ERC721, every day, forever.
 100% of the proceeds of each auction (the winning bid) go into a shared treasury, and owning an NFT gets you 1 vote over the treasury.